Benin Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended stay in Benin.
-Should have at least 2 blank pages for stamps.
+Must be valid for at least 6 months beyond entry date with at least one blank page

 Return/Onward Ticket